usuaero/MachUpX/How_To_Create_Input_Files.md

                 Places the origin for the wing segment.
 This can be defined relative to the aircraft's body-fixed origin, or the root or tip of any other wing segment.

-                "ID" : (uint)
+                "ID" : (uint, optional)
                     ID of the wing segment this wing segment's origin is being defined relative to.
 If 0, this wing segment's origin will be defined relative to the aircraft's body-fixed origin.
+Defaults to 0.

-                "location" : (string)
+                "location" : (string, optional)
                     May be "root" or "tip".
 Defines whether this wing segment's origin should be defined relative to the root or tip of the other wing segment.
+Defaults to "tip"

-                "dx" : (float)
+                "dx" : (float, optional)
                     Displacement of the origin from the selected reference point in the body-fixed x- direction.
+Defaults to 0.

-                "dy" : (float)
+                "dy" : (float, optional)
                     Displacement of the origin from the selected reference point in the body-fixed y- direction.
 NOTE: If "side" is specified as "both", changing this value will shift both sides of the wing segment in the SAME direction.
 The effect is not mirrored.
+                    Defaults to 0.

-                "dz" : (float)
+                "dz" : (float, optional)
                     Displacement of the origin from the selected reference point in the body-fixed z- direction.
+Defaults to 0.

-                "y_offset" : (float)
+                "y_offset" : (float, optional)
                     Distance the origin should be shifted from the centerline (positive offset corresponds to outward).
 If "side" is specified as "both", this effect is mirrored.
+                    Defaults to 0.

             "span" : (float)
                 Length of the wing segment, discounting sweep.
 If "side" is specified as "both", the total span of the segment is twice this value.

-            "twist" : (float, array, or string)
-                Gives the geometric twist of the wing.
+            "twist" : (float, array, or string, optional) Gives the geometric twist of the wing.
 If specified as a float, then this is simply the mounting angle of the wing segment and the segment will have no further twist.
 If specified as an array, the array gives the twist as a function of span.
 The first column gives the span location as a fraction of the total span.
 The second column gives the twist at that span location.
 If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
 For properties as a function of span, MachUp will linearly interpolate intermediate values.
+Defaults to 0.

-            "dihedral" : (float, array, or string)
-                Gives the dihedral of the wing segment.
+            "dihedral" : (float, array, or string, optional) Gives the dihedral of the wing segment.
 Defined the same as "twist".
+Defaults to 0.

-            "sweep" : (float, array, or string)
-                Gives the sweep angle of the wing segment.
+            "sweep" : (float, array, or string, optional) Gives the sweep angle of the wing segment.
 Defined the same as "twist".
+Defaults to 0.

-            "chord" : (float, array, or string)
-                Gives the chord length of the wing segment.
+            "chord" : (float, array, or string, optional) Gives the chord length of the wing segment.
 Defined the same as "twist".
+Defaults to 0.

-            "airfoil" : (string or array)
+            "airfoil" : (string or array, optional)
                 Gives the section airfoil(s) of the wing segment.
 Can be the name of any airfoil defined under "airfoils" in this object.
 If specified as an array, the array gives the airfoil as a function of span.
 The first column gives the span location, as with "twist", and the second column gives the name of the airfoil at that location.
 Can also be the path to a csv file containing the airfoil distribution formatted in columns, as with the array.
+                Defaults to the name of the first airfoil listed under "airfoils".

-            "grid" : (uint)
+            "grid" : (uint, optional)
                 Number of horseshoe vortices used to model the wing segment in the numerical lifting-line algorithm.
+Defaults to 40.

-            "clustering" : (bool, optional)
+            "use_clustering" : (bool, optional)
                 If 1, control points will be distributed using cosine clusering.
 Otherwise, points will be distributed linearly.
 Defaults to 1.

             "control_surface" : (dict, optional)
                 Defines a control surface on the wing segment.

-                "root_span" : (float)
+                "root_span" : (float, optional)
                     The span location, as a fraction of total span, where the control surface begins.
+                    Defaults to 0.2.

-                "tip_span" : (float)
+                "tip_span" : (float, optional)
                     The span location, as a fraction of total span, where the control surface ends.
+                    Defaults to 0.8.

-                "chord_fraction" : (float, array, or string)
-                    The depth of the control surface, as a fraction of the local chord length.
+                "chord_fraction" : (float, array, or string, optional) The depth of the control surface, as a fraction of the local chord length.
 Defined the same as "twist".
 If an array or file is specified, however, the start and end of the data must correspond with "root_span" and "tip_span", respectively.
+Defaults to 0.25.

                 "control_mixing" : (dict)
                     Determines which control inputs move this control surface.
 A control surface can be